-Before you dive in, though, you want to be sure you can answer three basic questions for each program.
-Although these are not questions any of the schools will necessarily ask you directly, being able to answer them for yourself will ensure that you have thoroughly done your research.
+The first step is to make sure that you can answer three basic questions for each program you plan to apply to.
+Although the schools might not necessarily ask you these specific questions directly, being able to answer them for yourself will ensure that you have thoroughly done your research.

 - How will the school’s academic/professional offerings (classes and clubs) help you achieve your short- and long-term goals?